dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 # [Visual Studio](#tab/visual-studio)

 > [!WARNING]
-> Debugging support in Visual Studio is at an early stage of development.
+> Debugging support in Visual Studio is at an early stage of development. **F5** debugging isn't currently supported.

 1. Run a Blazor WebAssembly app in `Debug` configuration without debugging (**Ctrl**+**F5** instead of **F5**).
 1. Open the Debug properties of the app (last entry in the **Debug** menu) and copy the HTTP **App URL**.
 Browse to the HTTP address (not the HTTPS address) of the app using a Chromium-based browser (Edge Beta or Chrome).